BruJu/wasmify-sophia/README.md

 # Wasm-ify Sophia

-This repository is a work in progress to export datasets implementing the `Dataset` trait from the [Sophia Rust too l kit][Sophia] to the Javascript world, using Web Assembly and by exposing an [RDF.JS] compliant implementation.
+This repository propose an architecture to export to Javascript classes that implements the [Dataset API of the Sophia tool kit][Sophia].

+The Rust code is compiled to Web Assembly and the resulting Javascript class is (almost) [RDF.JS] Dataset compliant.

+It also provides some new custom Sophia Dataset implementation.

 ## sophia_wasm